-When I was pregnant with my son 3 years ago, I tried as hard as I could not to overbuy stuff.
+When I was pregnant with my first child, I tried as hard as I could not to overbuy stuff.
 There’s no shortage of media out there trying to tell you all the things you must have for a baby.
 I wanted to be frugal and to avoid stuffing our small apartment to the gills.
 What I really needed to know was which things you need right away for a newborn.

-I must have overdone it in terms of not buying stuff, because I ended up making an Amazon order with Next Day shipping from the hospital in order to have things that we truly needed delivered the day we brought the baby home.
+I must have overdone it in terms of not buying stuff, because I ended up making an Amazon order with Next Day shipping from the hospital!
 It was just a few things we had missed, but I decided to keep track of all the things we actually used that first week, and sent the list off to a good friend of mine who was pregnant as well and due just a few months later.

-Now, my sister-in-law is due with her first baby in a few months, so I’m digging the list back out to share with her—and with you!
+Since then the list has evolved to help my sister-in-law with two babies, my own second baby, friends who have given birth, and now you!
 This list is partially based on a similar list from my childhood friend Bethany’s blog that I read years ago and bookmarked, long before I was even pregnant (or married, for that matter!).
 It was super helpful to me to look back and see what things she felt were helpful, especially when creating my baby registry.

 Speaking of the baby registry, we managed to get 23.5% off the leftover items on our registry by combining the completion discount on the Amazon baby registry with the Discover IT fourth quarter cashback bonus.
 Read all about that baby registry credit card hack here!

-So here you go: for my sister-in-law, and anyone else wondering what things you need right away for a newborn, my lists of what we actually found useful and necessary:
+So here you go: for my friends getting ready to have their first kids, anyone else wondering what things you need right away for a newborn, my lists of what we actually found useful and necessary:

 For the Baby – Things You Need Right Away for a Newborn